 Hurlston nodded.

 "Indeed so.
 All traces, all evidence destroyed with the minimum possible expenditure of time and energy.
-Which, unfortunately, beings me to the subject of this call.
+Which, unfortunately, brings me to the subject of this call.
 When we ran a battery of standard tests, we discovered an anomaly.
 This."

 The doctor held up a tiny sliver with a pair of tweezers.